microsoft/O-CNN/docs/Classification.md

 2. Convert triangle meshes (in `off` format) to point clouds (in `points` format) with the [virtual_scanner](https://github.com/wang-ps/O-CNN/tree/master/virtual_scanner).
 This process can be automatically executed by the following command.
+Remember to provide actual `<The path of the virtual_scanner>` to run the command.
 We also provide the converted `point clouds` for convenience.
 Download the zip file [here](https://www.dropbox.com/s/m233s9eza3acj2a/ModelNet40.points.zip?dl=0) and unzip it to the folder `dataset/ModelNet40.points`.